Hornopirén

 Hornopirén is an important tourist stop on Chile’s Carretera Austral (Highway 7) and serves as the departure point for the bi-modal car ferry system on the Carretera Austral through the Palena Province.
+It also provides access to Hornopirén National Park and the Northern Patagonia Fjordlands.
+Boat trips run from the town to remote hot springs and campgrounds in the fjordlands.